tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 _______________________________________________________________________________________________________________________________________________________________________

 Kubernetes Ingress is an API object that provides routing rules to manage external users' access to the services in a Kubernetes cluster, typically via HTTPS/HTTP.
-With Ingress, you can easily set up rules for routing traffic without creating a bunch of Load Balancers or exposing each service on the node. [copied from IBM](https://www.ibm.com/cloud/blog/kubernetes-ingress#:~:text=Kubernetes%20Ingress%20is%20an%20API,each%20service%20on%20the%20node.)
+With Ingress, you can easily set up rules for routing traffic without creating a bunch of Load Balancers or exposing each service on the node.
+[IBM Source](https://www.ibm.com/cloud/blog/kubernetes-ingress#:~:text=Kubernetes%20Ingress%20is%20an%20API,each%20service%20on%20the%20node.)

-### Remove previous yaobank namespace
+In this section, we will use an ingress controller to expose the Yaobank Customer service.

-In this lab, we will be exposing the Yaobank Customer service using ingress controller.
-Let's start with removing the previous yaobank deployment and proceed to deploying the new configuration.
+1. Let's start with removing the previous yaobank deployment and proceed to deploying the new configuration.
 For simplicity, let's just remove the namespace, which deletes all included objects.
 It might take 1-2 minutes for the namespace to get deleted.
 Please wait until the namespace is deleted.

 ```
 kubectl delete ns yaobank
 ```

-### Deploy an ingress controller that listens to all namespaces
+2. Deploy an ingress controller that listens to all namespaces

 Ingress is the built-in kubernetes framework for load-balancing http traffic.
 Cloud providers offer a similar functionality out of the box via cloud load-balancers.
 Ingress allows the manipulation of incoming http requests, natting/routing traffic to back-end services based on provided host/path, or even passing-through traffic.
 It can effectively provide L7-based policies and typical load-balancing features such as stickiness, health probes, or weight-based load-balancing.